go-chapper/server/README.md

 ## TODOs

 -   Finish bridge
--   Clean up database queries (just SQL)
--   Use null package
+-   Use null package (store/database)
+-   Use logger
+-   Use custom errors (auth)

 ## Ideas